xmtp/xmtp-dot-org/docs/tutorials/portable-consent/broadcast.md

 _This will return an array of booleans that correspond to the wallet addresses.
 If the boolean is true, the address can receive messages.
 If the boolean is false, the address cannot receive messages._

-#### Check if has given consent to the sender
+## Check if address has given consent to the sender

 The `isAllowed` method checks if the wallet address has given consent to the sender.
 If the address has not given consent, the sender cannot send messages to the address.
-To learn more about consent check out the tutorial
+To learn more about consent, check out the tutorial

 ```jsx
 xmtp.contacts.isAllowed(wallet);
 ```

-#### Refresh the Consent List
+## Refresh the consent list

-To ensure we're working with the most up-to-date information, refresh the consent list before doing the broadcast.
+To ensure you're working with the most up-to-date information, refresh the consent list before doing the broadcast.

 ```jsx
 await xmtp.contacts.refreshConsentList();
 ```

-#### Loop through wallet address array to broadcast
+## Loop through wallet address array to broadcast

-Here, you loop through the `walletAddresses` array.
-For each address that can receive messages, a new conversation is started and the message is sent.
+Loop through the `walletAddresses` array.
+For each address that can receive messages, a new conversation is started, and the message is sent.

 ```jsx
 // Create a new XMTP client with the signer and environment